Alberta Sports Betting: Top Sportsbooks & Legal Updates

 Depending on the site, you may be able to access U.S. sportsbooks in Alberta.
 However, they would not be fully governed in the province since the only fully legal way to bet in Alberta is through PlayAlberta.

-There are over 20 different physical casinos available to bettors, spread from Fort McMurray to Lethbridge.
+There are around 20 different physical casinos available to bettors, spread from Fort McMurray to Lethbridge.
 Edmonton has several casinos to visit as well and is a focal point for casino bettors in the province.

 Some of the more popular sportsbooks in Alberta include PlayAlberta, Bet365, Sports Interaction, Pinnacle and Proline+.